Pasqua101/Pasqua101/README.md

 <!--
 **Pasqua101/Pasqua101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. --!>
-<h3>I'm Marco, a third year Computer Programming and Analysist student at Seneca College. </h3>
+<h3>I'm Marco, a third year Computer Science student at Ontario Tech Univeristy. </h3>

-<p>On here, you can find some of my current projects from Seneca.
+<p>On here, you can find some of my previous projects from Seneca.
 As well as some of my older projects from high school, which first made me interested in
 pursing a career in this field.
 </p>

-- 🔭 I’m currently working on renewing my knownledge in JavaScript, HTML and CSS.<br>
+- 🔭 I’m currently working on learning Git, Unix, and Discrete Math.<br>
-- 🌱 I’m learning Android app development and Desktop Development with Java, as well as open source development. <br>
+- 🌱 I’m learning Mobile app development. <br>
 - 😄 Pronouns: He/Him <br>
 - ⚡ Fun fact: History buff and video game enthusiast. <br>